jokr/wp-phpbb-single-sign-on/readme.txt

 == Installation ==

 1. Extract the archive
+2. Rename the directory it to phpbb-single-sign-on
-1. upload the phpbb-sso directory to the `/wp-content/plugins/` directory
+3. upload the phpbb-single-sign-on directory to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+4. Activate the plugin through the 'Plugins' menu in WordPress
-1. Configure the path to PHPBB in the options
+5. Configure the path to PHPBB in the options
-1. When the path is right some fields related to phpbb will appear, fill them and save.
+6. When the path is right some fields related to phpbb will appear, fill them and save.
-1. Click on "install files" to install files.
+7. Click on "install files" to install files.
-1. If all tests are OK you cant logout and login to test.
+8. If all tests are OK you cant logout and login to test.

 How to configure ?